 The Alberta Healthy Communities Hub is a part of the broader Alberta Healthy Communities Approach currently being piloted in communities throughout Alberta.

-The Hub was developed by the community team, Alberta Cancer Prevention Legacy Fund (ACPLF), Alberta Health Services, along with partners provincially and nationally.
+The Hub was developed by the community team, Alberta Cancer Prevention Legacy Fund (ACPLF), Alberta Health Services, alongside partners provincially and nationally.

 Comprised of scientists, research and evaluation specialists plus health promotion facilitators the community team links research, promising practices, and the implementation of innovative strategies to prevent chronic disease, including cancer.
 Our goal is to empower communities to build upon their strengths for effective community action.
 Funding for our work is provided by the Alberta Cancer Prevention Legacy Fund.